 Nosebleed refers to blood flowing from the nose or nasal passage.
-There are two types of nosebleeds: Anterior nosebleed—Blood comes from the front of the nose.
+There are 2 types of nosebleeds: Anterior nosebleed—Blood comes from the front of the nose.
 It usually flows from the semi-rigid walls that separate the two nostrils.
 This is the most common type of nosebleed.Posterior nosebleed—Bleeding starts deep within the nose.
 This is often more severe and difficult to treat than an anterior nosebleed.

 The Nasal Passage

 Nosebleeds may be caused by: Irritating or breaking the lining of the nose

 Injuring the nasal tissue, which occurs more easily when nasal structure is not normal, or when the passages are inflamed due to a

 Very dry nasal tissuePicking or bumping the noseForcefully blowing or rubbing the noseHaving clot from a previous nosebleed becoming disturbed or dislodgedPlacing a foreign object in the noseHaving a tumor in the nose and/or sinuses

 Factors that may increase your risk of nosebleeds include: Irregularity in the structure of the noseAbnormalities of the blood vessels in the nose (angiomas)Dry climateDry, heated indoor airAllergiesColdsSinusitis